Skip to main content

 The visa procedure at the Consulate General in Cleveland takes up to 15 calendar days after the submission of a complete application.

-Please note that visa processing time for some nationals is longer than 15 but not longer than 60 calendar days.
-Inquiries about the status will not be answered earlier than 10 days from the submission of a complete application.
+Please note that visa processing time for some nationals is longer than 15, but not longer than 60, calendar days.
+Inquiries about the status will not be answered earlier than 10 days from the submission of a completed application.

 Visa Fees

-A single visa fee is currently 90 USD.
-Before applying please contact us for the exact fees.
-This is applied for all types of visas regardless of the duration and/or number of entries.
-Payment is due with the application; there is no refund in case of a negative decision.
+A single visa fee is currently 105 USD.
+Before applying, please contact us for the exact fees amount.
+This applies for all types of visas regardless of the duration and/or number of entries.
+Payment is due with the application.
+Refunds are not issued when applications are denied.

 The visa procedure is free of charge for: